cmencar/pyPRUF/docs/pandas.md

 # Overview

-Let's take a look at the main features of the library.
+This section provides an overview of the main features of `FSet` class.

-## Creation of fuzzy set

-With FSet the user can create a fuzzy set using different ways:
+## Creating a Fuzzy Set

+The `FSet` class allows users to create fuzzy sets in multiple ways, let's take a look of them.

 ### List

-You can specify the indexes and the membership degree by using two separate lists.
-You can use normal python array or numpy arrays.
+You can create a fuzzy set by providing two separate lists:

+- One for the **elements** (used as indices)
+- One for the corresponding **membership degrees**

+Both standard Python lists and NumPy arrays are supported.

-The n-th element of the fuzzy set will have:
+Each element in the fuzzy set is defined as follows:

-+ the index equals to the n-th element of the indexes list
+- The index of the element is taken from the *n*-th position of the `elements` list.
-+ the membership degree equals to the n-th element of the mu list
+- The membership degree is taken from the *n*-th position of the `mu` (membership) list.

 ```python
 f_set = FSet(mu=[0.2, 0.1], index=[10, 20])
 ```

 ### Dict
-You can specify the indexes and the membership degree by using a single dictionary.
-In this case there is no need to specify the indexes list in fact the keys of the dict will be used as indexes.
+You can create a fuzzy set by providing a dictionary.

+In this case there is no need to specify the indexes as they're represented by the keys in the dictionary.

-The n-th element of the fuzzy set will have:
+Each element in the fuzzy set is defined as follows:
-+ the index equals to the n-th key of the dictionary
+- The index of the element is taken from the *n*-th key of the dictionary.
-+ the membership degree equals to the value associated to the n-th key
++ the membership degree equals to the value associated to the *n*-th key in the dictionary

 ```python
 f_set = FSet(